 Corrib Beo Partnership is a not-for-profit voluntary association, established in 2019 to advance and promote the social, economic and environmental wellbeing of the Corrib Region.
 (Timeline is set out below).
-It is managed by a steering committee of 12 members.
+The Corrib Beo board which manages its activities has 11 members currently members.

 • The Local Authorties Water Programme, or better known as LAWPRO are the project partners of the group